 Careers education forms part of the curriculum for all students.
 It is structured to enable students to learn about themselves, their abilities, their strengths and weaknesses and to support them in making informed decisions regarding their own future.
-All students will have access to impartial advice and guidance to help them to make well informed decisions when choosing Key Stage 4 options and post 16 courses.
+All students will have access to impartial advice and guidance to help them to make well informed decisions when choosing Key Stage 4 options and Post 16 courses.
 Students will have the opportunity to undertake a period of work experience during Key Stage 4.

-The Academy sets the curriculum to reflect local context and is currently developing a dual project on curriculum with an another coastal school.
-Due to the significant number of students who are out of catchment and therefore may be dependent upon school transport at the end of the day, we ensure all students experience an enrichment activity on a weekly basis as part of their school timetable.
-We are also using the curriculum to raise aspirations in both form time and life skills by utilising our strong alumni programme.
+The Academy sets the curriculum to reflect local context and is currently developing a dual project on curriculum with another coastal school.
+Due to the significant number of students who are out of catchment, we ensure students experience an enrichment activity on a weekly basis.
+We are also using the curriculum to raise aspirations in both form time and life skills by utilising our strong alumni programme alongside promoting connections within the maritime sector